 - What are the goals?

-- What is affected or impacted?
+- What is impacted?

 - What are the contributing strengths and weaknesses?